HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 1. Open Terminal: CTRL + ALT + T

-2. To download the program in the home directory, run:
+2. To download the compressed file in the home directory, run the following code:

 ```
 cd ~
 wget -qO- https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.2/vchdfe-windows-latest.tar.gz | tar -xzv
 ```
-to download the compressed file.
 One can change the version number (i.e. v0.2) in the url to download a specific version.

 3. OPTIONAL: To add the bin folder to the PATH, you have to modify the `.bashrc` file in your home directory.
 Add
 ```